When is Andy Murray playing at the Paris Olympics?

 When is Andy Murray playing at the Olympics?

-Tennis at the Olympics will be played between July 27 to August 4, with the draw for the first round on Thursday July 25.
+Tennis at the Olympics will be played between July 27 to August 4.

-Murray will play his match on either Saturday July 27 or Sunday July 28.
-His match will start at either 11am or 6pm UK time.
+After he was not included in the opening order of play, Murray will play his doubles match with Dan Evans on Sunday July 28.
+His match will be in either the morning session, starting at 11am UK time, or the evening session, from 6pm UK time.

-Murray is also set to play in the men’s doubles, with the first round also scheduled for Saturday July 27 or Sunday July 28.

-Cameron Norrie, Jack Draper and Dan Evans will also represent Great Britain at the Olympics.

 Where will Andy Murray play at the Olympics?